NYSC wants skills training for corps members compulsory - Nigeria Today

 NYSC wants skills training for corps members compulsory

+The NYSC official said that many corps members who had passed through the programme had established businesses, adding that SAED’s partners had also continued to support corps members with start-up capital.

+She said that partners like Bank of Industry (BoI) gave corps members loan as much as N2 million, while the Central Bank of Nigeria (CBN) also had a loan scheme that could give N3 million to a corps member.

-The post NYSC wants skills training for corps members compulsory appeared first on The Herald Nigeria.
+The post NYSC wants skills training for corps members compulsory appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share